-The charming prince can easily turn arrogant, aggressive, even manipulating.
+The charming prince can easily turn arrogant, aggressive, and even manipulating.
 He cannot stop reinforcing the ego, fearful of oblivion and failure.
-An armor of logic blocks the emotions, while he won’t hesitate trampling down anyone with a different opinion.
+An armor of logic blocks the emotions, and he won’t hesitate to trample down anyone with a different opinion.

-The Chariot can also indicate conflict and opposition, an enemy who’s rushing towards you and blocks your way.
+The Chariot can also indicate conflict and opposition, an enemy who’s rushing towards you and blocking your way.

 There’s a reason behind every choice we make.
 To understand this reason means to gain control of our destiny and our actions.
 Should we fail to do so, we’re bound to be carried away, forever ignorant of the consequences.